 response = requests.get(VTA_GTFS_URL)

-Some agency GTFS feeds contain errors: stops with coordinates of (0, 0), routes with no trips, or stop_times with impossible schedules.
+A word of caution on GTFS quality: Some agency feeds contain errors that can silently corrupt results -- stops with coordinates of (0, 0), routes with no trips, or stop_times with impossible schedules.
+It helps to validate feeds before routing.
+The function below checks for the most common issues:

 # Validate GTFS before using